mikemccabe210/amortizedassimilation/README.md

 high-quality estimates of the system state at the time the forecast is initialized.
 Data assimilation methods are used to infer these initial conditions by systematically combining noisy, incomplete observations and numerical models of system dynamics to produce effective estimation schemes.
-We introduce \textit{amortized assimilation}, a framework for learning to assimilate in dynamical systems from sequences of noisy observations with no need for ground truth data.
+We introduce *amortized assimilation*, a framework for learning to assimilate in dynamical systems from sequences of noisy observations with no need for ground truth data.
 We motivate the framework by extending powerful results from self-supervised denoising to the dynamical systems setting through the use of differentiable simulation.
 Experimental results across several benchmark